AdobeDocs/campaign-standard.pt-BR/help/api/using/retrieving-privacy-data-files.md

 >[!CAUTION]
 >
->O [Serviço principal de privacidade](https://adobe.io/apis/cloudplatform/gdpr.html) A integração é o método que você deve usar para todas as solicitações de acesso e exclusão.
-A partir da versão 19.4, o uso da API e da interface do Campaign para solicitações de acesso e exclusão se tornará obsoleto.
-Para obter mais informações sobre recursos obsoletos e removidos do Campaign Standard, consulte [esta página](../../rn/using/deprecated-features.md).
+>O [Serviço principal de privacidade](https://adobe.io/apis/cloudplatform/gdpr.html) A integração é o método que você deve usar para todas as solicitações de acesso e exclusão. <!--Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
+For more on Campaign Standard deprecated and removed features, refer to [this page](../../rn/using/deprecated-features.md).-->

 Para recuperar o arquivo que contém todas as informações associadas a um valor de reconciliação, siga este procedimento de três etapas: